devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step6.md

 }
 </pre>

-The @KafkaListener annotation configures on which topic the consumer have to listen.
+The @KafkaListener annotation configures on which topic the consumer has to listen.
 In this case the consumer listens for messages of the 'employeeapp-employee-v1-add' topic.
 When the consumer gets a message, the message will be processed by the consumer method.
 Copy the following code into the consumer method.

 ```